- Department: Foreman/Lead

 - Attend daily and weekly safety meetings and inspections.

-procedures are carried out according to the Company’s Safety Program.
+proper procedures are carried out according to the Company’s Safety Program.

 - Work in a safe, responsible manner to not intentionally or unintentionally injure oneself, or endanger the